lSara-MM/Pinky_Engine/README.md

 	* Multiple selection of Game Objects
 	* Delete Game objects from the engine deletes them from the hierarchy
 	* Move Game Object to change its parent
+	* Right click Game Object allows to create a child with a primitive shape or empty

 * Console Window:
 	* Show the geometry and texture loading process